 Once demolition for the SuperCab renovation was complete, I made sure to get some good measurements.
 Here again, is a task that is easier said than done.
 The floor of the F-250 rises in an arc so getting good measurements is difficult.
 It is also difficult to get a width measurement as the doors need to be closed.

-CAD (Computer-Aided Design) – SuperCab Renovation
+The Design – SuperCab Renovation

-Once I had my measurements I used Sketchup to put together a CAD file for manipulating the layout prior to constructing anything.
+Once I had my measurements I used Sketchup to put together a CAD (computer-aided design) file for manipulating the layout prior to constructing anything.
 I worked up good heights for the mounting bike height so that we could get the bikes in when the doors were open but maximized the storage underneath the bikes.
 We have 29″ tires which cause the bikes to sit very high.
 If we had owned 26″ tire bikes we might have gotten more storage space under the bikes.
 For us, the magic number was 10.5″ from the lowest point on the floor of the truck to the top of the bike box.

-The design ended up being constructed of two main pieces.
+The design ended up consisting of two main pieces.
 The front section with drawers for storing winter supplies and hiking gear is the full 10.5″ high section and is 1′ 5.25″ wide.
 The back section only rises 6.5″ from the raised floor of the truck and is 1′ 3/4″ wide.
 The whole unit is 5′ long, but the drawer faces overlap causing the unit to extend another 1/2″ more on either side.
 This literally causes the truck doors to push up against the drawer faces meaning nothing is shifting during travel.

 The goal for the storage box was to make it strong but also as light as possible.
 The primary obstacle was building the unit in two pieces that could be slid into place and screwed together once inside the truck as it wouldn’t fit through the doors fully assembled.
-In hindsight, the truck seats could have been totally removed and this would have given us the space to slide the whole unit into place fully constructed but I didn’t realize this until a few months later when I went about replacing the jumpseat in the F250 with yet more storage (details coming soon).
+In hindsight, the truck seats could have been totally removed and this would have given us the space to slide the whole unit into place fully constructed but I didn’t realize this until a few months later when I went about replacing the jumpseat in the F250 with yet more storage.

-The Back Box
+Constructing the Back Box

 To keep the unit as light as possible I used varying sizes and thicknesses of wood for this project but the primary building material is 1/2″ plywood with a single-side sanded finish.
-I had a lot of scrap wood from other projects so I had a lot of inventory to pull from.
+I had a lot of scrap wood from other projects so I had inventory to pull from.

 I constructed the box with a rib type construction constituting the internal structure.
 For this, I striped 3/4″ pine planks down to 3/4″ square pieces and created the framing needed for the desired dimensions.
 I recessed dowel pins into each joint and used wood glue to make strong connections.
 A variety of short and long clamps along with time are needed to get a solid connection.
 I used crown staples to later attach the plywood to these ribs which further strengthed the overall structure.